thegetty/quire-docs/content/docs-v1/contents-menu.md

 Similarly, the “Cite This Page” feature in the Menu generates Chicago- and MLA-style citations for the current page based on YAML in the individual page itself, as well as that from the `publication.yaml` file.

 Read more about [citation-related YAML in the *Copyright & About Pages*](/docs-v1/copyright-about-pages/) chapter of this guide.

+*If Quire is not working as described in this documentation please see our [Bug Reporting Instructions](https://github.com/thegetty/quire/blob/main/BUG_REPORTING.md) for next steps.*